MxNxPx/katacoda-scenarios/k8s-training/k8s-105/step2.md

 ## Encoding Secrets

-In this scenario, we're going to be encoding the username and password of the tomcat-secrets.yaml file.

-By default, Kubernetes requires data stored in Secrets to be base64 encoded.
-The base64 command encodes and decodes data, which is what we're going to be using it for in this scenario.
+By default, Kubernetes requires data stored in Secrets to be base64 encoded (you can use the base64 command to do so).

-Step 1:
-Display the contents of tomcat-secrets.yaml.
-`cat tomcat-secrets.yaml; echo;echo`{{execute}}

-Step 2:
-Ecnode the username:
+Let's base64 encrypt some strings.

 `echo -n 'admin' | base64`{{execute}}

-Step 3:
-Encode the password:
+> _"YWRtaW4="_

 `echo -n 'password' | base64`{{execute}}

-Notice how the username and password match the output.

-Step 4:
-Apply the Secrets:
+> _"cGFzc3dvcmQ="_

+For convenience, these values have already been loaded into the secrets YAML file we will be using.

+Reivew the YAML to confirm.

+`cat tomcat-secrets.yaml; echo;echo`{{execute}}

+---

+Now let's create the Secret.

 `kubectl apply -f tomcat-secrets.yaml`{{execute}}
+> _"secret/tomcat-user-a123456 created"_
+> _"secret/tomcat-pass-a123456 created"_